-Lisa Parker joined NBC5 in 1996 and initiated the Target 5 consumer-investigative unit.
+Lisa Parker joined NBC5 in 1996 and launched what was then called the Target 5 consumer-investigative unit.

-Parker brings a depth and dimension to NBC5's consumer reports, a style that brings real benefit for viewers.
-From the real stories of everyday consumers to the national issues, Target 5 takes on a wide range of topics.
+Parker brings a depth and dimension to NBC5's consumer reports, with a style aimed at bringing real benefit for viewers.
+From the real stories of everyday consumers to the national issues, Parker and her producer Robin Green take on a wide range of topics.

 Early on, a tip led Parker and the Target 5 team to a story that would have national implications.
 She was the first to report on the dangers of high levels of lead in imported vinyl miniblinds.
 The story that started in Chicago soon had a nationwide effect, as the product was pulled from stores shelves across the country.
 As a result of "Blind Danger," parents everywhere were warned, and an industry changed its practice.